kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 This is a boundary-value problem, where we also impose the Dirichlet boundary conditions as
 <span class="math display">$$ T(x=0) = T_L $$</span> and
 <span class="math display">$$ T(x=L) = T_R $$</span>.

+In PINNs, you train an artificial neural network (ANN) to approximate this solution but such that it obeys the underlying ODE.
+The core concept behind a PINN is quite simple: You write your ODE in a residual form and construct a loss function which is an error measure of that residual.
+This residual will be different from zero as long as your solution is not exact.
+The loss essentially contains a contribution from differentiating your current approximation,
+<span class="math display">$$ \tilde{T}(x) $$</span>, according to
+how that ODE looks like, and satisfying any boundary conditions.
+You then backpropagate this error to train the parameters of the ANN.

+Note that, beyond this example, PINNs also work for PDEs!

+We'll code everything in PyTorch:

 ```python
 import numpy as np